Tutorial: Creating and Joining a Network

 # Stop the nodes using Ctrl+C

-# Stop the Postgres containers
+# Stop and remove the Postgres containers and their volumes

-docker rm kwil-postgres
+docker rm -f -v kwil-postgres kwil-postgres-1

 # Remove the testnet directory